QUICK INFO

 Non-criminal nuisances include the following:

-- Criminal activity done for or on behalf of a criminal street gang.
+- Committing a criminal activity done for or on behalf of a criminal street gang

 Finally, criminal activity includes:

-- Criminal acts that affect the health or safety of the landlord or other tenants.
+- Being involved in a criminal act that affect the health or safety of the landlord or other tenants

-- Activity that damages the landlord’s or other tenants’ property.
+- Committing an activity that damages the landlord’s or other tenants’ property

-- Criminal drug activity or criminal gang activity.
+- Being involved in criminal drug activity or criminal gang activity

-- Violence or threat of violence against landlord or other tenants.
+- Threatening or being violent against the landlord or other tenants

 If the tenant remains on the property after the notice period expires, the landlord may proceed with the eviction process.